 You see, all my life I’ve culled through information on God, Spirit, The Afterlife and other concepts that make up other people’s religious belief systems.
 I deliberately chose what to believe in and I’m still choosing!
 Still learning, still absorbing, still forming opinions of my own.
 Everyone has a path, everyone either chooses or they don’t; not choosing is a form of choice.
 If someone finds meaning and comfort in their religion or belief system they were born into and accepts everything it has to offer whole-heartedly, that’s a choice.
 There are no bad or good choices.
 We are all going to get to the same place, the same end so what difference does it make how you get there?
 The diversity in paths makes this world a way more interesting place.

 The world today is chaotic and divided if not along political lines then among religious lines.
 I’m no closer to a personal answer for all the grief in the world, but my path, my belief system that I’ve created for myself helps me cope with the overwhelm and upset that daily sweeps our world.

 Yes, I am a Non-believer

 Occasionally someone asks about my religious beliefs.
 What church do I belong to, what path am I on, and what do I believe.
 I readily reply that I don’t believe in organized religion.
 Not in today’s world.
 Not in yesterday’s world either.
-My world view doesn’t agree with the basic tenets of most religions and we’re going to leave it at that for this post.
-Seriously … drop it and back slowly away with your hands up.
-But even if organized religion is not my thing, I respect those who do follow them.
+But even if organized religion is not my thing, I respect those who do follow organized religions.